Error-mitigated quantum metrology via enhanced virtual purification: Methods

-\section{Settings and Typical Quantum Error Mitigation Methods}
+\subsection{Settings and typical quantum error mitigation methods}

 In a typical quantum metrology setup, a probe state $\rho$ is prepared then evolved into $\rho_{\bm{\lambda}}$ through one or more applications of an encoding unitary $U_{\bm{\lambda}}$, which contains $K$ unknown parameters $\bm{\lambda}=(\lambda_1,\lambda_2,\cdots,\lambda_{K})$.
 Information about $\bm{\lambda}$ can be extracted using a positive operator-valued measurement (POVM) $\{E_x\}$, where $\sum_x E_x=I$.
 The probability of obtaining a specific measurement outcome $x$ is determined by the Born rule $P(x|\bm{\lambda})={\rm tr}(E_x\rho_{\bm{\lambda}})$.
 By repeating this measurement process many times, a sequence of outcomes is collected.
 From this data, an estimate $\bm{\hat{\lambda}}=(\hat{\lambda}_1,\hat{\lambda}_2,\cdots,\hat{\lambda}_{K})$ of the unknown parameters $\bm{\lambda}$ can be derived.
-Fig.~\ref{fig:schemes} illustrates the sequential feedback scheme for this process regarding the multiple uses of $U_{\blamb}$.
+Figure~\ref{fig:schemes} illustrates the sequential feedback scheme for this process regarding the multiple uses of $U_{\blamb}$.
 The green boxes represent quantum gates, while the red circles indicate local noise occurring immediately after each quantum gate due to imperfect quantum operations.
 We visualize the state and measurement preparation processes with noise in the two gray boxes, respectively, and the output state is subsequently measured on a computational basis.
 The blue box represents the parameter encoding stage.
 In this scheme, immediate feedback control, denoted as $V_i$, is allowed after each application of the encoding unitary $U_{\blamb}$.

 To suppress the effects of noise in quantum metrology, VSP-based quantum metrology has been proposed to enhance the precision and sensitivity of parameter estimation~\cite{PhysRevLett.129.250503,PhysRevA.109.022410,kwon2025virtualpurificationcomplementsquantum}.
-Specifically, $m$ copies of the target state $\rho$ are utilized to measure expectation values with respect to the state
+Specifically, the $m$th-order VSP utilizes $m$ copies of the target state $\rho$ to measure expectation values with respect to the state

 where $\rho=\sum_ip_i\ket{i}\bra{i}$ represents the spectral decomposition of $\rho$.
 This approach exponentially suppresses the relative weights of the nondominant eigenvectors in $m$.
-Fig.~\ref{fig:circuits_vsp_vcp}(a) exemplifies the circuit implementation of VSP when $m=2$, where the error-mitigated expectation value of the observable $O$ is given by
+Figure~\ref{fig:circuits_vsp_vcp}(a) exemplifies the circuit implementation of VSP when $m=2$, where the error-mitigated expectation value of the observable $O$ is given by

 with the sampling cost $C_{\rm em}\sim \tr(\overline{\rho^2})^{-2}$~\cite{PhysRevX.11.041036}.
 However, it is important to note that VSP can only be applied to the output state.
 If the circuit is too complex and accumulates significant errors, causing the dominant eigenvector of $\overline{\rho^m}$ to deviate substantially from the noise-free state, VSP-based quantum metrology might not ensure even a constant factor reduction in the bias~\cite{PhysRevA.109.022410}.